bhumikasinghrk/Love-Alert-assignment/README.md

 ## Love-Alert-assignment
 #### This ipython notebook scrapes all the emails in an email account, and filters out emails having a specific provided subject.
 This notebook works only on gmail accounts since [imap.gmail.com](imap.gmail.com) is used.
-The link that contains list of IMAP servers for most commonly used email providers.
+This [link](https://www.systoolsgroup.com/imap/) contains list of IMAP servers for most commonly used email providers.
 Those servers can be used in case of any other gmail account.
 But let's do it for gmail now.

 #### To execute the code-
  1.The variable username takes the emailId of a gamil account and password takes the password for that account as input respectively.
 Enter these details before running the cell.